szmpns/HackTheBox-Writeups/Starting Point/Tier 1/Three/README.md

 `S3` subdomain might be useful for us.
 Let's add it into `/etc/hosts` file.

-This time we will to this by typing:
+This time, we will do this by typing:

 ```
 echo "{target ip} s3.thetoppers.htb" | sudo tee -a /etc/hosts